apache/airflow/docs/helm-chart/manage-dags-files.rst

 Using Git-sync
 --------------

-Mounting DAGs using Git-Sync sidecar with Persistence enabled .............................................................
+Mounting Dags using Git-Sync sidecar with Persistence enabled .............................................................

 This option will use a Persistent Volume Claim with an access mode of ``ReadWriteMany``.
-The scheduler pod will sync DAGs from a git repository onto the PVC every configured number of seconds.
-The other pods will read the synced DAGs.
+The scheduler pod will sync Dags from a git repository onto the PVC every configured number of seconds.
+The other pods will read the synced Dags.
 Not all volume plugins have support for ``ReadWriteMany`` access mode.
 Refer `Persistent Volume Access Modes <https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes>`__ for details.